This post contains affiliate links. All thoughts and opinions are my own.

 WordPress has some free templates, but I bought my blog template from A Prettier Web and couldn’t be happier!
 Mel’s customer service is incredible and there are so many amazing features and ways to customize the templates to make them your own!

 Then you can customize, customize, customize to make it your own!
 You can change the colours, fonts, layout, side bar, menus, widgets, pretty much everything!
 Get creative!
+Once you have your template, you can invest in a stock photo membership like Haute Stock to enhance the aesthetics of your blog and social media.
+Haute Stock has helped me grow my blog so much with their stylish, affordable and totally gorgeous photos.

 If you’ve been thinking about how to start a lifestyle blog, now is the time!
 Follow this step-by-step guide and you’ll have your lifestyle blog up and running in no time!
 Good luck!